Last Updated on April 2, 2023

 The World Health Organization found that when consumed in typical foods and drinks, including root beer, there is no safety risk.
 Additionally, quillaia did not affect the reproductive system (source: European Food Safety Journal).

 If you’re usually a fan of darker sodas, such as cola, it’s not uncommon to search for a lower-caffeine or caffeine-free substitute when expecting.
-Root beer tops this list for many women, but unfortunately not all root beer is caffeine free.
+Root beer tops this list for many women, but unfortunately, not all are caffeine free.

 Some companies add caffeine into their beverage, but the amount should be listed on the label or can.
 Though this can be frustrating, the caffeine in root beer is typically less than other dark sodas or coffees.

-With the changes to the recipe made since root beer’s creation centuries ago, modern-day root beer is safe to drink while pregnant.
-Of course, just like all sodas and other sugar-sweetened drinks, root beer is best enjoyed in moderation.
+With the changes to the recipe made since root beer’s creation centuries ago, modern-day is safe to drink while pregnant.
+Of course, just like all sodas and other sugar-sweetened drinks, it is best enjoyed in moderation.

 Root Beer Brand Guide for Pregnancy

 Every brand of root beer has its own special formula.
-So what exactly are the differences between the brands?
+So what exactly are the differences between the brands of it?
 I’ll break down the most popular ones below.

 A&W Root Beer: A&W is a North American classic.
 While their restaurants aren’t as widespread as other fast-food chains, their root beer is much more popular.
 If you’re lucky enough to live near one of their restaurants, the root beer served there is freshly made with their blend of spices and herbs as well as cane sugar.

 Anywhere else, A&W root beer will contain high fructose corn syrup and quillaia extract.
-No matter where you find their root beer, all of it is caffeine-free.
+No matter where you find it, all of it is caffeine-free.

 Mug Root Beer: Looking at the ingredients, Mug and commercial A&W (the stuff not from the restaurant) are nearly identical.
-Mug brand root beer is also flavored with quillaia extract and is caffeine-free.
+It is also flavored with quillaia extract and is caffeine-free.

 Bundaberg: A lesser-known brand, Bundaberg might be more commonly known for its ginger beer.
-Bundaberg root beer is one of the varieties still brewed with sarsaparilla, along with other herbs including licorice, ginger, and vanilla (source: Bundaberg).
+It is one of the varieties still brewed with sarsaparilla, along with other herbs including licorice, ginger, and vanilla (source: Bundaberg).
 Bundaberg root beer is yet another caffeine-free option.

 Barq’s: Barq’s offers a lot of variety in their root beers, namely when it comes to caffeine content.
 Their original style does contain 22 mg of caffeine per 12-oz can.
 The diet version is caffeine-free, and to make things complicated, so is their original style – but only when it is dispensed from a Coca-Cola Freestyle machine.